zmackie/zblog/content/posts/Give-a-damn.md

 As usual, smarter people than me had done most of the work: the requirements were pretty well hashed out in discussions, as was the actual API of the flag changes.

 Also Go is generally such a simple, approachable (some would even say boring) language that reading the codebase and figuring out where to make the change, which is usually the hardest part of contributing to a new project, was pretty straightforward.
-Go project mostly have a standard structure [https://github.com/golang-standards/project-layout], so I knew essentially where I had to look for the code covering the docker run command.
-And it turns out that I was basically able to leverage the existing logic , with some slight modifications and duplications, to achieve my ends.
-I'm sure the PR [https://github.com/docker/cli/pull/1498]  needs work, but its gotten a bit of attention and hopefully it'll land.
+Go project mostly have a [standard structure](https://github.com/golang-standards/project-layout), so I knew essentially where I had to look for the code covering the docker run command.

+And it turns
+out that I was basically able to leverage the existing logic , with some slight modifications and duplications, to achieve my ends.
+I'm sure [the PR](https://github.com/docker/cli/pull/1498) needs work, but its gotten a bit of attention and hopefully it'll land.
 And I've got the warm, fuzzy feeling that giving back brings.
 So remember kids, OSS is free and complaining feels good, but giving a damn feels better!